pronebird/pomo-iphone/README.md

 - `translator.defaultPath` - by default it's path to your app bundle
 - `translator.language` - by default it's current UI language

-You can use TranslationCenter directly to translate strings, however it's not really handy, so I suggest to use GettextHelpers which provides shorthandles for most used functions.
+You can use TranslationCenter directly to translate strings, however it's not really handy, so I suggest using GettextHelpers which provides shorthandles for the most popular functions.

 ## Single textdomain shorthandles